Maymonaalshafei/Intelligent-Patient-Helper/README.md

 # Intelligent-Patient-Helper
-Intelligent-Patient-Helper
+A health care system to provide the ability to send an alert from a patient who has a sudden situation to his/her guardian's Smartphone.
+Implemented using a temperature sensor, heart rate, and a sender/receiver unit, the sender/receiver unit can be connected to the Smartphone using WIFI technology, and when the patient temperature change, the sensor sends the value to the sender/receiver unit then to the Smartphone.

 #include <ESP8266WiFi.h>

 #include <FirebaseArduino.h>

 #ifndef STASSID

 #define STASSID "Maymona’s iPhone"

 #define STAPSK  "jojokimmimi"

-#define FIREBASE_HOST "iphfirebaseproject-6d036.firebaseio.com"        // the project name address from firebase id
+#define FIREBASE_HOST "iphfirebaseproject-6d036.****888"        // the project name address from firebase id

-#define FIREBASE_AUTH "qX3DdHqCLWeEvIDUoTAvlcpRNCl82nsuJOOwIqoL"       // the secret key generated from firebase
+#define FIREBASE_AUTH "qX3DdHqCLWeEvIDUoTAvlcpRNC**************"       // the secret key generated from firebase

 #endif

 int outputpin= A0;